japan-biographical-db/jbdb.github.io/vissuite.md

 ---

 <b id="f1">1.</b> This search also accounts for alternative names.
 As in the persons view, they will be marked with an asterisk (*).[↩](#a1)

+<b id="f2">2.</b> Be aware, however, that if a person from the seed person list does not have any connections in the DB, it will not be shown in the visualization per default.
+If you wish to include all such "isolated" persons in the visualizations as well, you must explicitly set the option "Show unconnected nodes in graph" (see the section on [how to visualize](#how-to-visualize)).[↩](#a2)